-Although women who are diagnosed with endometriosis experienced dysmenorrhea and pelvic pain, 20% to 25% of these patients are asymptomatic.
+Although many women diagnosed with endometriosis experience dysmenorrhea and pelvic pain, 20% to 25% of these patients are asymptomatic.

-A common result of endometriosis is infertility.
-Nonetheless, there are therapeutic approaches that effectively manage and treat this condition.
+A common result of endometriosis is infertility, but there are therapeutic approaches that can effectively manage and treat this condition.

 2. Sexually Transmitted Diseases (STDs)

 Untreated STDs can cause more than just discomfort.
-It leads to infertility and PID.
+They can lead to infertility and Pelvic Inflammatory Disease.
 Two STDs associated with female infertility are chlamydia and gonorrhea.
-Both diseases can cause damages to the fallopian tubes and uterus which ultimately leads to infertility.
+Both diseases can cause damage to the fallopian tubes and uterus, ultimately leading to infertility.

 3. Pelvic Inflammatory Disease (PID)

-Pelvic inflammatory disease or PID can be signaled by symptoms such as pain in the pelvic area or lower abdomen, unusual vaginal discharge, painful intercourse and urination, fever, and chills.
+Pelvic Inflammatory Disease (PID) can be signaled by symptoms such as pain in the pelvic area or lower abdomen, unusual vaginal discharge, painful intercourse and urination, fever, and chills.

-If left untreated, PID grows scar tissue in the fallopian tube creating a blockage.
-This blockage prevents the fertilization of the egg cell and the sperm cell, hence, causing complications in infertility and conception.
+If left untreated, PID grows scar tissue in the fallopian tube, creating a blockage.
+This prevents fertilization of the egg, causing complications with infertility and conception.

 4. Polycystic Ovary Syndrome (PCOS)

-Polycystic ovary syndrome or PCOS is one of the most common causes of female infertility.
-It is a condition caused by a hormonal imbalance that affects the production of egg cells in the ovaries.
+Polycystic Ovary Syndrome (PCOS) is one of the most common female infertility causes.
+It’s a condition caused by a hormonal imbalance that affects the production of egg cells in the ovaries.

 Women diagnosed with PCOS fail to develop or release a mature egg cell during ovulation.
-Without the presence of the egg cell, fertilization can never be completed.
+Without the presence of the egg cell, fertilization can’t happen.